 You may feel an urgency, compelling you to “push” or have something in hand by the time you finish a conversation.

 On my journey, I’ve learned I’m not just interested in closing deals.
 I want to open relationships.
 I want to be interested about the person I’ve met rather than in what they can do for me.

 A relationship is a long-term investment rather than a short term goal.

 So, what questions “should” you ask?

-You’ll be making real connections – and deepening existing ones.
+Make real connections – and deepen existing ones.